How to set up a Medic Bag

 If you are looking for a Medic Bag here are some simple guidelines:

 The equipment listed below is merely guidance and does not in any way advocate the use by anyone without appropriate training.
-The necessary items are within the scope of anyone who has advanced First Aid training such as First Person on Scene and should be seen as a minimum for that level of training.
+The necessary items are within the scope of anyone who has advanced First Aid training including our First Responder course and should be seen as a minimum for that level of training.
 Sometimes extra equipment is nice but not essential.
 These items should be considered by those with additional training.

 You are the most important person, then other people and finally the casualty.
 As such your PPE should be the first things you lay your hands on.
 It is very easy to associate the use of gloves in First Aid as a barrier against blood and the risk of HIV but universal precautions are intended to protect us against all body fluids and all communicable infections.
 Even if there is no blood, we still glove up.

 Clinical waste bags

 Once danger has been managed we are into the Vital Signs.
 If the casualty is unconscious we have to purposefully detect and monitor their vital signs.
 If the casualty is conscious we can begin to record our observations covertly as we talk to them.
 The next available equipment should be to help you detect and record these signs.

 A benefit to having these easily accessible on the outside of the bag is that not everything will be IEDs and chainsaws.
 Trauma is only one aspect of casualty care, the other being illness and a guaranteed way to affect someones breathing, pulse and blood pressure is to immediately rip open a massive medic bag revealing a bewildering range or seemingly archaic torture devices.